Victoria COVID lockdown leaves Australian sports scrambling | Sports-Games

 Crowds have been banned from sporting events and people ordered to stay home except for work, exercise, shopping for essentials, providing care and getting vaccinated.
 Melbourne, the country's sporting capital, has more than a dozen professional teams competing in top flight leagues, and all faced disruption and schedule changes.

 The Australian Football League (AFL), the top flight of Australian Rules football, has 10 teams based in Victoria and two left the state on Wednesday.
-An AFL match between the Melbourne-based Hawthorn Hawks and Gold Coast Suns scheduled for the weekend in Darwin was in doubt after officials in the Northern Territory declared Melbourne a COVID-19 hotspot.

-A Sunday match between AFL champions Richmond Tigers and Adelaide Crows was also set to be moved from the Melbourne Cricket Ground (MCG) to Sydney after South Australia state closed its border to Victoria.
-The AFL said a spectator among the crowd of 33,000 at Melbourne's Docklands Stadium last Sunday for the game between Essendon and North Melbourne had tested positive.

-The game was switched to Sydney from New Zealand's mountain resort Queenstown after New Zealand banned travel from Victoria.
-'INCREASINGLY UNCONTROLLABLE'
+The AFL switched two matches to Sydney at the weekend due to new border and quarantine restrictions imposed by South Australia state and the Northern Territory.

+"We’ll continue to navigate through this," AFL boss Gillon McLachlan told a media briefing in Melbourne on Thursday.
+"There may be lumps and bumps along the way."

-The A-league soccer competition postponed Melbourne City's home match against Newcastle Jets on Saturday and said Monday’s game between Western United and Macarthur in Melbourne was under review.
-Athletics Australia (AA) moved to relocate Victoria-based athletes ahead of an Olympic warmup meeting on the Gold Coast next week.
+'INCREASINGLY UNCONTROLLABLE' The A-league soccer competition postponed Melbourne City's home match against Newcastle Jets on Saturday and said Monday’s game between Western United and Macarthur in Melbourne was under review.

-"AA’s high performance team started to relocate athletes to Queensland from Monday onwards, and are continuing to assist a number of athletes to move out of Melbourne to Queensland today before lockdown begins," AA said.
-"Most of them are now out, but there’s still a lot to work through."

-Swimming Australia said all of its Victoria-based swimmers had exited the state by Wednesday in the leadup to Olympic trials in Adelaide next month.
-Victoria's Acting Premier James Merlino told reporters in Melbourne there was a danger the situation could get out of control.

 The Australian Olympic Committee said it was "assessing the impacts" of the Melbourne lockdown on athletes completing their vaccinations in the city of 5 million.
 A protracted lockdown to control a second wave outbreak in Victoria last year forced more than a dozen Melbourne-based sports teams to play away from home for several months to complete their seasons.